newmen93/termux-ndk/README.md

 ## Known issues

-* each ndk version has a lot of changes, direct compilation will fail, the build script are not generic, so please solve the error by yourself.
+* the build script are not generic, each Ndk version has some changes, direct compilation will be fail, so please solve the error by yourself.

-* llvm-rs-cc may have bugs, I rewrote the rs_cc_options.cpp file.